 In accordance with the Stock Plan, which was approved by shareholders at the 2006 Annual Meeting of Shareholders, the Committee can issue options from time to time for up to 20 percent of the total shares of stock issued and outstanding.
 Thus, the number of shares of stock able to be reserved for the grant of awards under the Stock Plan will automatically increase (or decrease) with each increase (or decrease) in the number of shares of stock issued and outstanding.
-The Board intends to increase the number of shares reserved for stock option grants (currently 4,151,269) from time to time as the number of outstanding shares increases.
-The Committee intends to grant awards under the Stock Plan to the full extent permitted at the time of each grant (subject to retaining an amount for future hires) in order to compete with private equity firms by retaining the specially qualified and trained personnel that have been carefully recruited and developed for the Company's specialized business.
+The Board intends to increase the number of shares reserved for stock option grants (currently 4,662,915) from time to time as the number of outstanding shares increases.
+The Committee may grant awards under the Stock Plan to the full extent permitted at the time of each grant in order to compete with private equity firms by retaining the specially qualified and trained personnel that have been carefully recruited and developed for the Company's specialized business.
 Because our primary competitors are organized as private partnerships, they do not have the overhead of a publicly traded company.
 As a consequence, unlike the Company, they can afford for cash compensation to be a larger percentage of their total expenses.
 Unlike us, they are not prohibited from paying out at least 20 percent of their profits to key employees, primarily in the form of long-term capital gains.
 They also, unlike us, are permitted to grant their employees co-investment rights.

 Under the Stock Plan, no more than 25 percent of the shares of stock reserved for the grant of the awards under the Stock Plan may be restricted stock awards at any time during the term of the Stock Plan.
 If any shares of restricted stock are awarded, such awards will reduce on a percentage basis the total number of shares of stock for which options may be awarded.
 If we do not receive exemptive relief from the SEC to issue restricted stock, all shares granted under the Stock Plan may be subject to stock options.
-If we do receive such exemptive relief and issue 25 percent of the shares of stock reserved for grant under the Stock Plan as restricted stock, no more than 75 percent of the shares granted under the Stock options.
+If we were to receive such exemptive relief and were to issue the full 25 percent of the shares of stock reserved for grant under the Stock Plan as restricted stock, no more than 75 percent of the shares granted under the Stock Plan could be subject to stock options.
 No more than 1,000,000 shares of our common stock may be made subject to awards under the Stock Plan to any individual in any year.

-On June 26, 2006, the Committee approved individual stock option awards for certain officers and employees of the Company.
-Both non-qualified stock options ("NQSOs") and incentive stock options ("ISOs"), subject to the limitations of Section 422 of the Internal Revenue Code, were awarded under the Stock Plan.
-The terms and conditions of the stock options granted were determined by the Compensation Committee and set forth in award agreements between the Company and each award recipient.
-A total of 3,958,283 stock options were granted with vesting dates ranging from December 2006 to June 2014 with an exercise price of \$10.11.
-Upon exercise, the shares will be issued from our previously authorized shares.
-The full Board of Directors ratified and approved the grants on August 3, 2006, on which date the Company's common stock price fluctuated between \$9.76 and \$10.00.
+On June 27, 2007, the Committee and the full Board of Directors approved individual stock-option awards for certain officers and employees of the Company.
+The terms and conditions of the stock options granted were set forth in award agreements between the Company and each award recipient.
+A total of 1,700,609 stock options were granted with vesting dates ranging from December 2007 to June 2014, with an exercise price of \$11.11, which was the closing volume weighted average price on the date of the grant.
+Upon exercise, the shares will be issued from our previously authorized but unissued shares.